diyhue/hassio-addon/diyhue/DOCS.md

     https://github.com/diyhue/hassio-addon

-**Important** After Install & before starting the diyHue, edit the Config acording to the Docs below.
-If you start diyHue with the default MAC or a wrong MAC the Certificate for Linking Official Apps is generated wrong and you get a error.
+**Important** After Install & before starting diyHue, edit the Config according to the Docs below.
+If you start diyHue with the default MAC or a wrong MAC the Certificate for Linking Official Apps is generated wrong and you get a error upon linking.
 In that case:

 - Stop diyHue